schiessle/shareLinkCreator/README.md

 which provide similar possibilities, e.g Nautilus.
 But until now it was only tested and used with Thunar.

-If you configure the "custom action" in Thunar, make sure that you pass the parameter "%F" to the program.
+If you configure the "custom action" in Thunar, make sure to pass the paths of all selected files to the program using the "%F" parameter.
+The program expects the absolute path to the files.
 Once the custom action is configured you can execute the program from the right-click context menu.
 The program works for all file types and also for directories.
 Once the script gets executed it will first upload the files/directories to your ownCloud and afterwards it will